 You could become that bad actor, even if you are completely innocent, by hastily agreeing to be interviewed by the company's attorneys, before consulting your own white collar lawyer.

 Do all companies conduct internal investigations in this fashion?
-No. But even if your employer's counsel is playing fair you could be exposed to criminal prosecution.
+No. But even if your employer's attorney is playing fair you could be exposed to criminal prosecution.
 Why?
 Because it is very easy to violate, or to be accused of violating, the FCPA.
 All it may take is one questionable or improperly documented payment to a foreign third-party vendor, or one whistleblower complaint, to kick-start a government investigation.

 What Can You Do?